-Proceeds from both events help sustain the Festival’s year-round educational initiatives, maintain the quality and integrity of Festival events and ensure they remain primarily free and open to the public for generations to come.
+Proceeds help sustain the Festival’s year-round educational initiatives, maintain the quality and integrity of Festival events and ensure they remain primarily free and open to the public for generations to come.

 Come out and dine in DC throughout the National Cherry Blossom Festival with the help of our Cherry Picks Restaurant Program produced with Restaurant Association Metropolitan Washington!
 Restaurants in the DC area are participating to provide new experiences and creative springtime menus to bring the celebration of the blossoms to the dinner table!
 Cherry Picks will carry on throughout the four weeks of the Festival.
 Participating restaurants include Carmine’s, Daikaya, McCormick & Schmicks, and more!
 A full list or participants can be found here.